Most of the times when I talk to our customers they want some functionality in ThinApp which isn’t offered out of the box. For example:

 - And so on…

-While such functionality, as already said, isn’t offered by ThinApp out of the box there is something else much more powerful available.
+While such functionalities aren’t offered by ThinApp out of the box there is something else much more powerful available.
 With ThinApp you have a fully fledged scripting engine available in each and every ThinApp package.
 This allows you to implement advanced functionalities like the examples mentioned above.

 The ThinApp script engine natively supports VBScript.
-Besides the whole spectrum of VBScript functions the ThinApp script engine itself provides some additional functions.
+Besides the whole spectrum of VBScript functionalities the ThinApp script engine itself provides some additional functions.
 For example:

 This function allows us to convert a macro folder to a system folder.